Troubleshooting

 Circuit Failure

 When you run a circuit, it is possible that you receive a failed status upon completion.
 The 1000 error returned is a compilation error related to circuit syntax being incorrect.
 These types of errors can be quickly discovered and fixed by using the Syntax Checkers.
 Details on the functionality of the Syntax Checkers are found in the Syntax Checker section.
 Details on the error codes are found in the table below.
+This is only valid when using pytket-quantinuum and the legacy quantinuum user portal.

 Job Failure Codes